Yellow Thai Chicken Coconut Curry

 - Or whatever you have in your produce drawer or freezer

-And if you like this one, make sure to check out Yellow Chicken Coconut Curry (Chicken Korma) which is very similar, but with cashews for extra awesomeness.
+If you like this yellow coconut curry with chicken, make sure to check out Yellow Chicken Coconut Curry (Chicken Korma), which is very similar, but with cashews for extra awesomeness.

 - 3 tablespoons olive oil (coconut oil may be substituted)

 - 1 medium/large sweet Vidalia or yellow onion, diced small

 - 1.25 pounds boneless skinless chicken breast, diced into bite-sized pieces